inbo/data-publication/datasets/kevers-grensmaas-occurrences/metadata.md

 ### Usage norms

 To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (<http://creativecommons.org/publicdomain/zero/1.0/>).
 We would appreciate however, if you read and follow these norms for data use (<http://www.inbo.be/en/norms-for-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/hy3pzl>) whenever possible.
 If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
 We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, <opendata@inbo.be> or <https://twitter.com/LifeWatchINBO>.

-## Methodology

-### Study extent description

-28 locations on the left bank (Belgium) of the river Meuse on the border between Belgium and the Netherlands.

-### Sampling description

-The beetles were sampled at 80 plots, with 3 pitfall traps per plot.
-Sampling occurrened in 1998 and 1999, from May to October.

-### Quality control description

-All sampled carabid species were determined by experts.
-All records are validated.

-### Method step description

-Pitfalls were placed on 80 plots and sampled from May to October.

 ## Project data